Speech analytics: Everything you need to know

 Real-time agent assist illustration

-The benefits of using Speech Analytics
+The benefits of using speech analytics

 We’ve discussed the practical applications of using speech analytics in the contact center.
 Next, we’ll look at the benefits of using this technology.